 5. Community Support

-Community members assist developers in resolving their queries through platforms such as Stack Overflow.
-Moreover, different types of tutorials are available on the internet that cover multiple aspects of Java development.
+Community members also assist developers in resolving their queries through platforms such as Stack Overflow.
+Moreover, a wide variety of tutorials covering multiple aspects of Java development are available online.

 1.2 Disadvantages of Java